Utilitarian design: United States

 In the United States, the "utilitarian article" (defined by 17 U.S.C. § 101 as an article of manufacture with an "intrinsic utilitarian function") may, in addition to patents, be protected by copyright per Copyright Act of 1976 if it possesses pictorial, graphic, or sculptural (PGS) features.
 For the copyright laws to apply to the PGS features, it should be possible to separate them from the pure utilitarian design.
 The US courts hold the position that trademark protection is only possible for features that are not "functional" and therefore "dispensable", like an identifying name.
 Granting trademark protection for functional features, "essential to the use or purpose of the article" or "[affecting] the cost or quality of the article" would effectively grant a patent of unlimited duration and thus create a monopoly.
 This antitrust stand, a so-called "functionality doctrine", is especially pronounced since 1995 (US Supreme Court decision in Qualitex Co. v.
 Jacobson Products Co.).

 European Union

 In the European Union, the legal treatment of the designs was harmonized in 1998 via the Directive on the legal protection of designs 98/71/EC.
-Similarly to the US, details of appearance that are dictated by the utility are excluded from protection.
+Similarly to the US, details of appearance that are dictated by the utility are excluded from copyright protection.